-Divorce Attorney 101: Ever wondered what divorce lawyers, what they do, and which steps to take to become a divorce lawyer?
+Divorce Attorney 101: Ever wondered what divorce lawyers do, and which steps to take to become a divorce lawyer?

-Ilizna Esterhuyse (divorce attorney at Viljoen Y Attorneys and founder of iedivorce) receives multiple requests for divorce attorney job shadowing opportunities weekly.
+Nazli Williams (divorce attorney and director at Patton Williams Attorneys and iedivorce) receives multiple requests for divorce attorney job shadowing opportunities weekly.
 Due to the confidential, sensitive nature of our work, we do not offer job shadowing opportunities at this stage.
 We do, however, see the value in telling young, future attorneys more about our profession – before they start studying towards becoming divorce attorneys.
 This blog post aims to highlight the basics in plain language.

 - Legal advisors